Flux-Activated Resonant Control of a Bosonic Quantum Memory

-The configuration of our CPW-based filtering structure is carefully optimised to reduce the energy loss of cavity and transmon through the flux line.
-We use two $3$rd-order low-pass Chebyshev filters~\cite{pozar_microwave_2021} in series and based on finite element simulations, they achieve $98\,\textnormal{dB}$ attenuation at the cavity frequency of $\omega_{cav}/2\pi = 6.868\,\textnormal{GHz}$ and at least $50\,\textnormal{dB}$ attenuation in the transmon frequency range of $\omega_T/2\pi=5.894-7.634\,\textnormal{GHz}$.
+This CPW-based chip design is carefully optimised to reduce the energy loss of cavity and transmon through the flux line.
+In comparison to the microstrip flux line shown in a recent work~\cite{li_cascaded_2025}, our strategy provides a more compact solution that allows convenient integration of additional circuits such as the readout resonator and cascaded filtering on the same chip.
+We use two $3$rd-order low-pass Chebyshev filters~\cite{pozar2021microwave} with cutoff frequency of 4 GHz in series, schematically depicted in top-right inset of Fig.~\ref{fig:fig1}a.
+Based on finite element simulations, this structure achieves $98\,\textnormal{dB}$ attenuation at the cavity frequency of $\omega_{\textnormal{cav}}/2\pi = 6.868\,\textnormal{GHz}$ and at least $50\,\textnormal{dB}$ attenuation in the transmon frequency range of $\omega_\textnormal{T}/2\pi=5.894-7.634\,\textnormal{GHz}$.
 As a result, energy loss through the flux line is heavily suppressed for both quantum memory and transmon.
-We verify this by preparing the cavity in a coherent state and tracking the vacuum state $|0\rangle$ population over time at a few different cavity-transmon detunings as shown Fig.~\ref{fig:fig2}b.
-The lifetime reaches a maximum of $T_1 =590\pm40\,\mu\textnormal{s}$ at a detuning of $\Delta = \omega_{cav} - \omega_T = 2\pi\times 260\,\textnormal{MHz}$, at which point the inverse-Purcell decay is suppressed.
+We verify this by preparing the cavity in a coherent state and tracking the vacuum state $|0\rangle$ population over time at a few different cavity-transmon detunings as shown in Fig.~\ref{fig:fig2}b.
+The lifetime reaches a maximum of $T_1 =590\pm40\,\mu\textnormal{s}$ at a detuning of $\Delta = ( \omega_{\textnormal{cav}} - \omega_\textnormal{T} )/2\pi = 260\,\textnormal{MHz}$, at which point the inverse-Purcell decay is suppressed.
 These photon loss values are comparable to those of typical 3D bosonic superconducting devices without flux integration.